-Students in an online course need access to:
+Students in this course need access to:

-- A computer with internet access and an updated internet browser, - Their SIUE e-mail and Blackboard accounts,

-- Microsoft Office 365 (Word and PowerPoint), and - Zoom video conferencing technology.
+- A computer with internet access and an updated internet browser, - Their SIUE e-mail and Blackboard accounts, - Microsoft Office 365 (Word and PowerPoint).

 Students in an online course should be able to:

 - Use a word processor to compose assignments and communicate with others in class, - Attach files to emails or course areas, and - Navigate websites and course materials.